cosmos72/stmx/README.md

   methods: it can be used to wrap *any* list of forms (it contains an implicit `progn`).

+  Note: STMX allows using transactional memory both inside and outside transactions started with `TRANSACTION` or `ATOMIC`, but be aware that accessing transactional memory from outside transactions is only intended for **debugging** purposes at the REPL: in a program it would cause a lot of problems, due to inconsistencies and due to other threads not being notified when a transactional memory location is updated.
+  Future versions may remove this convenience hack and replace it with a cleaner, stricter mechanism.
+  In a program, **always** wrap with `TRANSACTION` or `ATOMIC` all code that uses transactional memory.

+- Composing transactions

   A key feature of `atomic` and `transaction` is their composability: smaller transactions can be composed to create larger transactions.